Eyelid Problems

 Top Tips

-• A meibomian cyst is often misdiagnosed – by patient and clinician – as a stye, particularly if it is infected.
+• A meibomian cyst is often misdiagnosed – by patient and doctor – as a stye, particularly if it is infected.

 • Entropion with secondary trichiasis may be overlooked as a cause of a recurring sore, watering eye, especially in the elderly.